AlexisBogroff/startup_learning/README.md

 # Master Branch
-Most stable version

-For more advanced features try dev branch
+Most stable version : for more advanced features try dev branch

+# What the tool does
+Adaptive learning and testing / assessements